rydmike/flex_color_scheme/README.md

 If you want to take a quick look at all the examples, you can try live web versions of them.

-[**Example 1**](https://rydmike.com/flexcolorscheme1) represents the simplest use case, to just use one of the built-in color schemes as your application theme and toggle between its light and dark variant, or allow device mode setting to control if the dark or light theme is used.
+[**Example 1**](https://rydmike.com/flexcolorscheme1) represents the simplest use case, to just use one of the built-in color schemes as your application theme.
+You can toggle between its light and dark variant, or allow device system theme mode setting to control if the dark or light theme is used.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1al.png?raw=true" alt="ColorScheme example 1 light" width="120"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex1ad.png?raw=true" alt="ColorScheme example 1 dark" width="120"/>

-[**Example 2**](https://rydmike.com/flexcolorscheme2) is like example 1, but here we use custom colors to make a custom scheme and turn it into a theme.
+[**Example 2**](https://rydmike.com/flexcolorscheme2) is like example 1, but here we use custom colors to make a custom color scheme and turn it into a theme.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex2al.png?raw=true" alt="ColorScheme example 2 light" width="120"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex2ad.png?raw=true" alt="ColorScheme example 2 dark" width="120"/>